sddinwid/vivanta-ops/.github/README.md

 ### Frontend

-- Next.js app exists as a placeholder surface (`apps/web`)
+- Next.js app exists as an initial UI surface (`apps/web`)
+- current implementation is minimal and backend-first
-- not yet implemented as full product UI
+- full internal operations UI and portal experience are not yet implemented

 ## Implemented Modules